zsaur192/AutoTrimps/README.md

 Discord is a chat program.
 Come to talk about AutoTrimps, for help, or suggestions for new features : https://discord.gg/0VbWe0dxB9kIfV2C (same one as zininzinin)

 ## Current Version (full changes below) - Ongoing Development!
+- Too many to list
-- This version has beta changes by genBTC, forked from GenBTC.
+- This version has beta changes by Zek, forked from GenBTC + Kfro.
 Including Autostance 3, Update to Swiffy Overlay, and Merging of buttons.
 Please tell me about bugs on Discord
 - Mar 24, BATTLECALC CHANGES:
 - BattleCalc.js - getBattleStats() updated for the stuff added to AutoStance 1 a while ago, Life,C2,StillRowing, Copied from game code.
 - Mar 24, EQUIPMENT CHANGES: